Murders of Kerry Graham and Francine Trimble: Disappearances

-Graham and Trimble both resided in Forestville, California.
-The two girls were next-door neighbors and inseparable friends, having known one another since they had become acquainted while attending elementary school.
 On December 16, 1978, the two girls left their homes, reportedly to visit the Coddingtown Mall in Santa Rosa, with Graham having informed her mother of her intentions to shop for Christmas gifts prior to leaving her household.
 Neither family ever heard from their daughter again.

-Within 24 hours of her disappearance, Trimble's mother had filed a missing person report on her daughter with the Sonoma County Sheriff's Office; Graham was reported missing to the same sheriff's office on Christmas Eve the same month.
+Within twenty-four hours of her disappearance, Trimble's mother had filed a missing person report on her daughter with the Sonoma County Sheriff's Office; Graham was reported missing to the same sheriff's office on Christmas Eve the same month.
 (Note: The reporting of Graham's disappearance was likely delayed slightly due to her having previously run away from home, or opting to stay with friends, without notifying her parents, although she had always returned home after short periods of time.)
 Family members of both girls informed investigators of their fears that their daughters had become the victims of foul play, perhaps having been kidnapped prior to their departing to the mall from the Trimble residence, and possibly by someone they knew, as there were no signs of a disturbance having occurred at either girl's residence, and makeup was found arranged upon a dresser in Trimble's bedroom.
-In addition, neither girl had taken any personal possessions from her household prior to her disappearance, and although Graham was known to have previously run away from her home, at the time of her disappearance, she had recently undergone an operation to remove her appendix, and was still physically recovering from the procedure, having also left her prescribed antibiotics in her bedroom.
+In addition, neither girl had taken any personal possessions from her household prior to her disappearance, and although Graham was known to have previously run away from her home, at the time of her disappearance, she had recently undergone an operation to remove her appendix and was still physically recovering from the procedure, having also left her prescribed antibiotics in her bedroom.
 Nonetheless, neither family could completely discount the possibility the girls may have hitchhiked to various regions, including New Jersey, or as far as Nova Scotia, Canada.
 (Note: The actual date of the girls' disappearance was inconsistently listed among various missing persons organizations.
 Some organizations stated the girls had disappeared on differing dates in December 1978, with others listing the date of Graham's disappearance as December 24, 1979.)